What is food yield? Explaining what is necessary to improve yield

 Beef grading is determined by a combination of two types: ``yield grade'' and ``meat quality grade'', and there are 15 types in total.
 The higher the grade, the higher the price of beef.

-There are three yield grades: A, B, and C. B is the standard, higher grades are A, and lower grades are C. Bones, excess fat, etc. are removed from the carcass to make the meat part, and the more part meat that can be removed from the carcass, the higher the grade.
+There are three yield grades: A, B, and C, with B being the standard, anything higher being A, and anything lower being C. Bones, excess fat, etc. are removed from the carcass to produce cuts of meat, and the more cuts you can get from the carcass, the higher the grade.

 In addition, the four breeds of Japanese Black, Japanese Brown, Japanese Shorthorn, and Japanese Hornless breeds, as well as crossbred cattle between these four breeds, are subject to additions.

-There are five meat quality grades: 5, 4, 3, 2, and 1, and the grades are based on the quality of the beef.
-3 is the standard, higher values are represented by 4 or 5, and lower values are represented by 2 or 1.
+There are five meat quality grades: 5, 4, 3, 2, and 1.
+The grades correspond to the quality of the beef.
+3 is the standard, with 4 or 5 being higher and 2 or 1 being lower.

 Meat quality grade is comprehensively determined from four items: fat crossbreeding, meat color, meat firmness and texture, and fat color and quality.
 Beef is graded and traded based on the yield grade and meat quality grade mentioned above.